HijackHornet/RoR2ModsOpSrc/HjUpdaterAPI/README.md

 - 1.1.0 - Add config for users to choose what type of options not to perform & switching to an enum for flags (non breaking, byte still work until 1.2.0)
 - 1.1.1 - Change the package GUID from static to const on peoples advice
 - 1.2.0 - Depracate RegisterUpdate, use Register instead (simpler usage);
+- 1.3.0 - Reworked by Lodington, end of support by HijackHornet.
 ## Contact
-I'm available on the ROR2 Official discord server (@Hijack Hornet).
+I'm available on the ROR2 Official discord server (@Lodington).

 ## Thanks
-And thanks to @Bepis for explaining to me how he made BepInEx.
-That really helped me find how to make this API possible.
+Thanks to HijackHornet for making the base of this and letting me take it back after he left the modding community.